amigojapan/BlindOS/readme.md

 To do:

-0).
+0). need to add a feture to editor to move chuncks of code aroudn in a file, like move lines form line 20 to line 30 to line 15

+1).
 Blind Menu (a kind of desktop for those who prefer to use a menu rather than commands, works kind of like a menu on the telephone)

-1).
+2).
 BlindWEB (A web client that accesses a group of webpages designed  specifically for the blind), this will also allow people to host their own applications made for BlindOS on the web

-2).
+3).
 Blind Mail Client

-3).
+4).
 Blind Music Player

-4).
+5).
 Blind App Downloader(package manager)

 Other applications for the blind are welcome and will be added to BlindOS

+known bugs:

+virc quits qith Excess Flood after flooding PONG for some reason

+running as ./runBlindOE.py sometimes ends up with an eternal loop of just entering and quitting from BlindOE

 # Join me in irc.libera.chat in channel #BlindOE